puppetlabs-toy-chest/puppet-quest-guide/quests/classes_quest.md

       }

-In the above example of classifying broken users on Elvium, we **defined** a class called `broken users`, which consists of a collection of three different resources - a `user` resource, a `group` resource, and a `file` resource.
+In the above example of classifying broken users on Elvium, we **defined** a class called `ops`, which consists of a collection of three different resources - a `user` resource, a `group` resource, and a `file` resource.
 The above description is both elegant, and self-documenting and 100% constructed in Puppet's DSL.

 Now that we have a class called `broken users`, we can include the above class in the configuration of a machine to manage broken users in Elvium.